-Iran spends about 20 trillion rials (nearly \$77 million) every year on the education of foreign national students residing in the country, head of the international affairs department of the Ministry of Education Gholamreza Karimi said in March 2020

-Large drug trafficking gang disbanded in northwest
+Iran spends about 20 trillion rials (nearly \$77 million) every year on the education of foreign national students residing in the country, head of the international affairs department of the Ministry of Education Gholamreza Karimi said in Large drug trafficking gang disbanded in northwest

-TEHRAN - The anti-narcotics police have dismantled the largest drug-trafficking gang in the northwestern part of the country, Rahim Jahanbakhsh, West Azarbaijan province's police commander, has announced

-Over 900 kilograms of narcotics were discovered from the smugglers in Urmia, he said, IRIB reported on Saturday.
+TEHRAN - The anti-narcotics police have dismantled the largest drug-trafficking gang in the northwestern part of the country, Rahim Jahanbakhsh, West Azarbaijan province's police commander, has Over 900 kilograms of narcotics were discovered from the smugglers in Urmia, he said, IRIB reported on Saturday.
 The anti-narcotics police officers traced the haul of narcotics through extensive operations, arresting members of the drug trafficking cell while trafficking drugs, he explained.

-From page 1 > Noting that in many countries where Iranians travel, there are laws that are not clear to our people, he said that "In some countries, such as Armenia, taking some pills such as acetaminophen codeine is prohibited and has severe penalties."

-"We consider it our duty to

 In this operation, the border guards succeeded in seizing 6 vehicles and arresting 7 smugglers and discovered 902 kilograms of various drugs, including 101 kilograms of heroin and 801 kilograms of morphine.

 Iran, which has a 900-kilometer border with Afghanistan, has been used as the main conduit for smuggling Afghan drugs to narcotics kingpins in Europe.
 Despite high economic and human costs, Iran has been actively fighting drug trafficking over the past decades.
 The country has spent more than \$700 million on sealing its borders and preventing the transit of narcotics destined for European, Arab, and Central Asian countries.
-Iran seized some 1,000 tons of narcotics in the Ira-
+Iran seized some 1,000 tons of narcotics in the Iranian calendar year 1399 (March 2020-March 2021), putting the country in the first place in the world.